MakhBeth/prima/README.md

-This is the base repository for the home test.
 The repository is created with `vite` and is empty, but contains some packages already installed, in particular:

 - `react`
 - `storybook`